reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 Let us look into the high-level architecture again and determine what does the Spring Web dependency provides:

-{{% image alt="Spring Boot High-level arch " src="images/posts/spring-boot-begginer-guide/SpringApplication-springWeb.png" %}}
+{{% image alt="Spring Boot High-level arch " src="images/posts/spring-boot-begginer-guide/SpringApplication-webLayer.png" %}}

-The Spring Web dependency provides the core Spring features (Inversion of Control, Spring MVC, server container for local running, etc.).
+The Spring Web dependency provides core Spring features (Inversion of Control, Spring MVC, server container for local running, etc.).

-With the Spring Web dependency, we can create `@RestController`, `@Service`, and `@Repository` classes from the image above.
-We can not access anything in the Spring Data JPA dependency.
+With the Spring Web dependency, we can create controller classes from the image above.

+One controller does several things:
+- Accepts incoming HTTP requests
+- Validating and deserializing input
+- Sending the data to the business logic layer
+- Deserializing output from the business logic layer
+- Handling exceptions and returning correct response to the user

 If we run the application, we will see that the process starts, and we can access the application on `http://localhost:8080`.
 We won't see much, but the application will be up and running.